lkylych/assets-from-spf/README.md

 ## Usage

-- Parse the SPF record for assets but don't do ASN enumeration
+- Parse the SPF record for assets but don't do an ASN enumeration

 ```
 $ python assets_from_spf.py target_url
 ```

-- Parse the SPF record for assets and do ASN enumeration
+- Parse the SPF record for assets and do an ASN enumeration

 ```
 $ python assets_from_spf.py target_url --asn